Freytag v. Commissioner

-Facts
+Background

 Under the Tax Reform Act of 1969, the United States Congress established the United States Tax Court as an Article I court and charged it with adjudicating disputes over federal income tax.
 The judges of the Tax Court were to be appointed by the President, by and with the advice and consent of the Senate, to serve a term of 15 years.
 By amendments in 1984, Congress authorized the Chief Judge of the Tax Court to appoint and assign special trial judges to hear such cases as the Chief Judge may designate.

 Thomas Freytag and several other defendants were charged by the Commissioner of Internal Revenue with using a tax shelter scheme to avoid paying approximately $1.5 billion in taxes.
 The defendants petitioned to the Tax Court to review the Commissioner's determination.
-Their case was assigned by the Chief Judge of the Tax Court to a special trial judge with the consent the defendants.
+Their case was assigned by the Chief Judge of the Tax Court to a special trial judge with the consent of the defendants.
 The special trial judge upheld the Commissioner's decision and the Chief Judge subsequently adopted the opinion as that of the Tax Court itself.

 The defendants appeals the decision to the United States Court of Appeals for the Fifth Circuit, arguing the appointment of a special trial judge violated the Appointments Clause found in Article II of the United States Constitution, which provides that inferior officers of the United States may be appointed by the "Courts of Law".
 The defendants asserted the Courts of Law referenced in the Appointments Clause includes only Article III judges, such as federal district judges, and not the Article I judges like the Chief Judge of the Tax Court.

 The Fifth Circuit rejected the defendant's arguments and affirmed the Tax Court's decision, ruling the statute authorized the appointment.
 Further, the defendants had waived any constitutional challenge to the appointment by consent to the assignment.